Helping students complete their degree

 The conversation doesn’t stop there.
 Gwen asks the student if they plan to re-enroll for the next term, gathering helpful data, and sharing empathetic, positive encouragement throughout the journey.

-And because HCC identified that financial aid is a priority for their students, they always have Gwen follow up on these re-enrollment conversations by asking students if they need financial aid — another topic Mainstay’s higher ed chatbots are designed to assist with.
+And because HCC identified that financial aid is a priority for their students, they always have Gwen follow up on these re-enrollment conversations by asking students if they need financial aid — another topic Mainstay’s engagement platform is designed to assist with.

 First year results